Early childhood is the foundation on which children build the rest of their lives.

 Through activities in the area of physical development, the boys learn to control their bodies through the development of fine motor skills.

-Within Literacy activities we encourage the boys to become confident and enthusiastic readers and writers.
+Within Literacy activities we encourage the children to become confident and enthusiastic readers and writers.

-In Mathematics the boys learn about and apply their knowledge of the number system, shape, space and measure.
+In Mathematics the children learn about and apply their knowledge of the number system, shape, space and measure.

-Our topic-based activities within Understanding the World provide opportunities for the boys to find out about the world around them, asking and answering who, what and why questions.
+Our topic-based activities within Understanding the World provide opportunities for the children to find out about the world around them, asking and answering who, what and why questions.

-Through Expressive Arts and Design we develop and stimulate the boys’ creative abilities through art, design, drama and music.
+Through Expressive Arts and Design we develop and stimulate the childrens’ creative abilities through art, design, drama and music.